pomme-clic/s-money-documentation/docs/docs/payout/beneficiaries.md

 <Highlight type="caution">

-IBAN format is checked when adding beneficiary and tranfer to the beneficiary is avalaible with no delay
+IBAN format is checked when adding beneficiary and tranfer to the beneficiary is avalaible with no delay.
+Only SEPA IBAN will be authorized (and French overseas).

 </Highlight>